tunamoon/emailGPT/README.md

 - using terminal, navigate to the correct folder
 - git clone https://github.com/tunamoon/emailGPT.git
 - In Google Chrome, go to chrome://extensions/
-- You will see our downloaded extension
 - Turn on "Developer Mode" and click "Load Unpacked"
-- Input your folder with the repository
+- Select the folder with our repository
 - Find our feature in the top right corner, with all your other favorite extensions
 - Enjoy all of the fabulous features!